Student Rights

 I. To request accommodations at LMU, students must:

-• When you contact DSS by phone, through email, or during an appointment, staff will ask you for some more information regarding your diagnosed disability and discuss with you the type of documentation that you would need to submit to apply for accommodations.
+- Staff will ask the student for information regarding their diagnosed disability and discuss the type of documentation that the student will need to submit to apply for accommodations.

-• Once all of your documentation has been submitted, the review process will begin.
+- Once all documentation has been submitted by the student, the review process will begin.
 Reviews may take up to 15 business days to complete, although during peak times it may take longer to receive notification from the DSS Office.
-When your review is complete, the DSS Office will send you a letter by email detailing the outcome.
+When the review is complete, the DSS Office will email a letter to the student's Lion account detailing the outcome.

-• If you are approved for accommodations, your letter will outline the services that you have been approved to receive.
-The letter will also inform you if these accommodations are to be used during the duration of your studies at LMU, or, are provided on a temporary basis.
+- If a student is approved for accommodations, the letter will outline the services that they have been approved to receive.
+The letter will also inform the student if the accommodations are to be used during the duration of their studies at LMU, or, if they are provided on a temporary basis.

-• If the DSS Office does not have enough information to make a decision regarding your eligibility for accommodations, a letter will be sent to you informing you of the additional information that would be helpful for you to submit for re-review of your application.
+- If the DSS Office does not have enough information to make a decision regarding a student's eligibility for accommodations, a letter will be sent informing the student of the additional information that would be needed in order to re-review of their application.

 II.
 To utilize approved accommodations, students must:

-• Login to the DSS Online Services website during the semester to select the courses in which you want to use your accommodations.
-This will need to be done each semester and for each course that you want to utilize your accommodations.
-Upon verification, DSS will email your faculty with your approved accommodations.
+- Login to the DSS Online Services portal during the semester to select the courses in which they want to use their approved accommodations.
+This will need to be done each semester and for each course that students want to utilize their accommodations.
+DSS will email faculty making them aware of the selected approved accommodations.